MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/buttons.md

 ### Button interaction

-When you tap a Button with a finger or stylus, or press a left mouse button while the pointer is over it, the button raises the [Click](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.primitives.buttonbase.click) event.
-If a button has keyboard focus, pressing the Enter key or the Spacebar key also raises the Click event.
+When you tap a **Button** with a finger or stylus, or press a left mouse button while the pointer is over it, the button raises the [Click](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.primitives.buttonbase.click) event.
+If a button has keyboard focus, pressing the Enter key or the Spacebar key also raises the **Click** event.

-You generally can't handle low-level [PointerPressed](https://docs.microsoft.com/uwp/api/windows.ui.xaml.uielement.pointerpressed) events on a Button because it has the Click behavior instead.
-For more info, see [Events and routed events overview](https://docs.microsoft.com/windows/uwp/xaml-platform/events-and-routed-events-overview).
+You generally can't handle low-level **[PointerPressed](https://docs.microsoft.com/uwp/api/windows.ui.xaml.uielement.pointerpressed)** events on a **Button** because it has the **Click** behavior instead.
+For more information, see [Events and routed events overview](https://docs.microsoft.com/windows/uwp/xaml-platform/events-and-routed-events-overview).

-You can change how a button raises the Click event by changing the [ClickMode](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.controls.clickmode) property.
-The default ClickMode value is **Release**, but you also can set a button's ClickMode to **Hover** or **Press**.
-If ClickMode is **Hover**, the Click event can't be raised with the keyboard or touch.
+You can change how a button raises the **Click** event by changing the **[ClickMode](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.controls.clickmode)** property.
+The default **ClickMode** value is **Release**, but you also can set a button's ClickMode to **Hover** or **Press**.
+If **ClickMode** is **Hover**, the **Click** event can't be raised by using the keyboard or touch.

 ### Button content

 Button is a [ContentControl](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.ContentControl).
 Its XAML content property is [Content](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.contentcontrol.content), which enables a syntax like this for XAML: `<Button>A button's content</Button>`.
 You can set any object as the button's content.
 If the content is a [UIElement](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.UIElement), it is rendered in the button.
 If the content is another type of object, its string representation is shown in the button.

 A button's content is usually text.
-Here are design recommendations for buttons with text content:
+When you design that text, use the following recommendations:
 -  Use a concise, specific, self-explanatory text that clearly describes the action that the button performs.
-Usually button text content is a single word, a verb.
+Usually button text is a single word that is a verb.
--   Use the default font unless your brand guidelines tell you to use something different.
+-  Use the default font, unless your brand guidelines tell you to use something different.
 -  For shorter text, avoid narrow command buttons by using a minimum button width of 120px.
 - For longer text, avoid wide command buttons by limiting text to a maximum length of 26 characters.
--   If the button's text content is dynamic (i.e., it is [localized](../globalizing/globalizing-portal.md)), consider how the button will resize and what will happen to controls around it.
+-  If the button's text content is dynamic (that is, it is [localized](../globalizing/globalizing-portal.md)), consider how the button will be resized and what will happen to controls around it.

 <table>
 <tr>